This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Tips on how to grow Snowdrops from the head gardener of Milntown, Juan Quane.
+Tips on how to grow Snowdrops from the Milntown Estate.
 Includes advice on planting them ‘in the green’ and aftercare.
 Video with snow drop growing tips at the end

 At a time of the year when trees are bare and temperatures chilly, Snowdrops welcome us with pure white and green tinged petals that bob in the breeze.
 One of the best public places to view them on the Isle of Man is the Milntown estate, just outside of Ramsey.
 I visited this week and was able to ask their head gardener for some tips on how to grow Snowdrops at home.
 Watch the video at the bottom of this piece for the full interview.